pactflow/docs.pactflow.io/website/docs/docs/bi-directional-contract-testing/tools/swaggerhub.md

 ## Benefits

-PactFlow and SwaggerHub can be combined to increase the quality of your design-first API development workflow, and help navigate the complexity of microservice rollouts.
+PactFlow and SwaggerHub can be combined to increase the quality of your design-first API development workflow and help navigate microservice rollouts complexity.

-SwaggerHub is foundation of a repeatable process for API Development, providing a secure collaborative environment for your API design process:
+SwaggerHub is the foundation of a repeatable API Development process, providing a secure collaborative environment for your API design process:

 1. It unifies teams around a single source of truth - **the OAS** - and enables standardisation across your services
 1. Allows teams to work **independently**